Manhattan, Kansas: 20th century

 The town received the All-America City Award in 1952, the first in Kansas.

-21st century

-In 2007, CNN and Money magazine rated Manhattan as one of the ten best places in America to retire young.
-In 2011, Forbes rated Manhattan No. 1 for "Best Small Communities for a Business and Career".

 Geography

 Manhattan is located at coordinates 39.1836082, -96.5716694 in the scenic Flint Hills and Great Plains of the state of Kansas, or about 50 mi west of Topeka on the Kansas River.

 According to the United States Census Bureau, the city has an area of 18.79 sqmi, of which 18.76 sqmi is land and 0.03 sqmi is water.

 Geographic features

 Manhattan is in the Flint Hills region of Kansas, which consists of continuous rolling hills covered in tall grasses.
 However, the downtown area – Manhattan's original site – was built on a broad, flat floodplain at the junction of the Kansas and Big Blue rivers.
 Manhattan is the largest town in the Flint Hills, and is home to the Flint Hills Discovery Center.

 Tuttle Creek Reservoir is 5 mi north of Manhattan.
 The lake was formed when the Big Blue River was dammed for flood control in the 1960s, and it is now a state park that offers many recreational opportunities.
 South of the city is the Konza Prairie, a tallgrass prairie preserve owned by The Nature Conservancy and Kansas State University.